We are reader supported. When you purchase products through links on this page, we may earn an affiliate commission. Learn More.

 • Fast boot time and responsive OS

-• May require installation kits or custom brackets
+• May require installation kits

 • Can obstruct climate controls in compact dashboards